sajtosM/clipboardPeeler/README.md

 # Clipboard Peeler

-Clear all the trashy formatting from your copied text.
+Clear all the trashy🗑️ formatting from your copied text.

 ## Usage